GLOBAL MARKETS-Stocks fall, Bund yields go negative on Brexit fears

 A Brexit would increase the risk to global growth, further weigh on the euro while strengthening the dollar, which would tighten financial conditions and likely prompt the Fed to reconsider rate hikes, said Jeffrey Kleintop, chief global investment strategist at Charles Schwab & Co Inc in Boston.

-MSCI's all-country world stock index fell 1.0 percent while European shares fell for a fifth straight session.
-The pan-European FTSEurofirst 300 index closed down 1.89 percent at 1,260.14, a fresh three-month low.
+MSCI's all-country world stock index fell 1.12 percent while European shares fell for a fifth straight session.
+The pan-European FTSEurofirst 300 index fell 1.8 percent after earlier hitting a fresh three-month low.

 Oil prices fell for a fourth straight day, swept lower by investor skittishness over Brexit.
 The referendum overshadowed signs of a return to health for crude markets after the International Energy Agency said the oil market is essentially balanced after two years of surpluses.